NeoIsThere/IR/README.md

-_If you think it shouldn't be done this way then change it._

 ## HOW IT WORKS:

-The program will look for image T in image S.
+The whole process is divived into steps managed by different classes.
+This READ ME gives a description of each step.
+It is absolutely not permanent _if you think any of those steps could be done in a better way then change it._

+Let's call T the image to be found and S the image to be searched.
 ### Analysis:

 - Class Analyser